Stock market today: Wall Street drifts as central banks keep up rate hike pressure on inflation

 NEW YORK (AP) — Stocks are drifting on Wall Street as central banks cranked up interest rates in their ongoing fight against inflation.

-The S&P 500 shook off an early decline and was up 0.1% in morning trading Thursday.
+The S&P 500 slipped 0.1% in morning trading Thursday.
 The majority of stocks in the benchmark index were slipping, but gains from some big technology stocks countered losses elsewhere.

 The Bank of England raised its main interest rate by a half a percentage point to a 15-year high of 5%.
 Banks in Norway, Switzerland and Turkey also raised borrowing rates.
 The interest rate hikes come a day after Federal Reserve Chair Jerome Powell told Congress that he believes inflation still isn't under control.